voxel51/fiftyone/docs/source/teams/secrets.rst

 .. _teams-secrets:

-FiftyOne Teams Secrets
+FiftyOne Enterprise Secrets
 ======================

 .. default-role:: code

-FiftyOne Teams provides a Secrets interface for storing sensitive information such as API tokens and login credentials in a secure manner for use by your :ref:`Team's plugins <teams-plugins>`.
+FiftyOne Enterprise provides a Secrets interface for storing sensitive information such as API tokens and login credentials in a secure manner for use by your :ref:`Team's plugins <teams-plugins>`.

-Managing secrets through the Teams App is a straightforward and secure way to configure connections to and integrations with external services and APIs such as GCP, OpenAI, CVAT, etc without the need to change the configuration or environment variables of your FiftyOne Teams containers and restarting them.
+Managing secrets through the Enterprise App is a straightforward and secure way to configure connections to and integrations with external services and APIs such as GCP, OpenAI, CVAT, etc without the need to change the configuration or environment variables of your FiftyOne Enterprise containers and restarting them.
-Instead, you can simply add or remove secrets using the :ref:`Teams UI <teams-adding-secrets>` and they will immediately be available to any plugins that require them.
+Instead, you can simply add or remove secrets using the :ref:`Enterprise UI <teams-adding-secrets>` and they will immediately be available to any plugins that require them.

 .. _teams-adding-secrets: